khimo/khimo.github.io/bli-guides/_ideas/howto-siri-shortcuts.md

 ---
 title: Integrate Essential BLI with Siri Shortcuts
 description: This guide explains how to control your BeoLiving Intelligence (BLI) system, whether in Essential or Pro mode, using Siri Shortcuts while connected to the same local network.
 Learn to send HTTP commands to your BLI to trigger macros or button presses, adding voice control functionality to your smart home.
 Includes a step-by-step configuration guide with screenshots and a video demonstration.
-keywords: BeoLiving Intelligence, Siri Shortcuts, Essential mode, Pro mode, local network, HTTP commands, automation, voice control, integration, configuration, video guide
+keywords: BeoLiving Intelligence, Siri Shortcuts, Essential mode, Pro mode, local network, HTTP commands, automation, voice control, integration, configuration, video guide, MACRO, BUTTON
 layout: pagetoc
 ---